-Ordered rating scales are a common format in surveys, and often we are interested in the extent to which responses are in agreement (whether there is consensus, whether there is concentration among the responses).
-Standard deviations are in this case an inappropriate measure.
+Ordered rating scales are a common format in surveys, and often we are interested in the extent to which responses are in agreement (whether there is consensus, whether there is concentration among the responses, or by contrast whether there is dispersion or polarization).
+Standard deviations are commonly considered an inappropriate measure in this situation.
 Van der Eijk's measure of agreement A disaggregates frequency distributions into component parts called layers.
 At the level of these layers, agreement can easily be determined, and the measure of agreement provides the weighted average.

 We can use the example provided by van der Eijk (p.331) to illustrate the use of layers.

 |Position on rating scale||1||2||3||4||5||6||7|

 The measure of agreement divides this into layers, starting with the lowest observed frequencies.
 The level of agreement for this layer is calculated, and weighted by the number of observations in this layer.
 This is repeated for all layers, using any additional observations, until we reach the highest observed frequencies.
 For the first layer, there are 10 observations for each position.
 This gives a level of agreement of 0 for this level.
 The weight of the level is the number of observations in this layer (70) divided by the total number of observations (1000).
 For the second layer, we have already used all 10 observations for position 7, so a 0 will be added. the second lowest frequency is the 20 left for position 1.
 The level of agreement for the second layer is 0.17, with a weight of 0.12.

 Using the weighted average, we get a level of agreement of 0.61.
 The outlined procedure can be applied to any ordered frequency distribution.